gip/resque-telework/README.md

 Telework is a [Resque](https://github.com/defunkt/resque) plugin allowing to control workers by selecting the host, the queue(s) and the code revision to be used to run the worker.
 It it possible to start and stop workers remotely as well as taking a look to the last lines of the logs.

-Telework has three main components
+Telework comes with three main components

-* A web interface that integrates in Resque by adding it's own 'Telework' tab
+* A web interface that smoothly integrates in Resque by adding it's own 'Telework' tab
-* A manager process to be started on each host (`rake telework:run_manager`)
+* A daemon process to be started on each host (`rake telework:start_daemon` starts a new daemon and returns while `rake telework:daemon` starts the new daemon interactively)
 * A registration command (`rake telework:register_revision`) to be called by the deployment script when a new revision is added on the host

+Note that currently (Telework 0.0.1), the daemon process is included in the main app, which is not really elegant as the full Rails environment needs to be loaded to run the daemon.
+A light-weight daemon is currently being developed and should be ready in the coming weeks.

 Installation
 ------------